 The outbreak began in January 1962.
 To mark the 50th anniversary content was added to this site beginning in January and ending in May 2012, 50 years after the ‘all clear’ was given.

 The site is the work of James Stewart, who made a documentary about the outbreak for ITV in 2002.
-While he was teaching at the University of Glamorgan, a small group of students joined the project to record the memories of people affected by the outbreak in 1962.
+While he was teaching at the University of South Wales, a small group of students joined the project to record the memories of people affected by the outbreak in 1962.